 Like last time, DICE is working with Nvidia on ray tracing, DLSS support, as well as Reflex latency optimization for players using GeForce RTX GPUs.
 AMD cards did well in our Battlefield 5 benchmarks, though, so owners probably shouldn't fret about the official partnership just yet.

 Pre-launch and post-launch plans

-There'll be a Battlefield 2042 technical test in early July for "players identified as Battlefield veterans."
+There'll be a Battlefield 2042 technical test in late summer "players identified as Battlefield veterans."
 They'll be under NDA for that, and crossplay will be one of the features being tested.

-At some point after that, Hazard Zone will be available to play early, and there'll be a Battlefield 2042 open beta for those who preordered.
-(Though none of the early release for subscribers stuff EA used to do, at least that we've heard of.)
+At some point after that, Hazard Zone will be available to play early, and there'll be a Battlefield 2042 open beta in September.

 Battlefield 2042 will release in full on October 22.
 As usual, the PC version will be available on EA's Origin store, but this time it'll also be on Steam and the Epic Games Store.
 (It'll definitely launch a mini-Origin client even if you buy it on Steam, but it's still nice to have Battlefield there again.)

 New specialists and maps will come in seasons, and there'll be four per year, each which includes battle passes with free and paid tiers.
 EA has said that new maps will always be free for all players.

 Will snipers still spend the whole match lying on a hill?